neg-0/dod-fitness/README.md

-# DoD Fitness App
+# Atlas

-Welcome to the DoD Fitness App, a comprehensive fitness and nutrition tracking application designed specifically for Department of Defense personnel.
+Welcome to Atlas, a comprehensive fitness and nutrition tracking application designed specifically for Department of Defense personnel.

 ## API Switching Feature

-The DoD Fitness App supports switching between a mock API and a live backend API.
+Atlas supports switching between a mock API and a live backend API.
 This feature allows for easy development and testing without relying on a live backend.

 ### Configuration